cybera/dev-interview/README.md

 Relationships can go in two directions, and you can specify more than one relationship in a single `MATCH` statement.
 For example `MATCH (a)-[:RELATIONSHIP]->(b)<-[:RELATIONSHIP]-(c)` is valid.

-Here's more comprehensive documentation on Cypher if you need to look up anything specific: https://neo4j.com/docs/developer-manual/current/cypher/.
+[Here's more comprehensive documentation on Cypher](https://neo4j.com/docs/developer-manual/current/cypher/) if you need to look up anything specific.
 But keep in mind that the 2nd query above is actually very close to what you need.

 ### Python Neo4J driver

-You can find the original documentation for the neo4j Python driver here: https://github.com/neo4j/neo4j-python-driver.
+You can find the original documentation for the neo4j Python driver [here](https://github.com/neo4j/neo4j-python-driver).

 But it's more complex than what you'll need.
 Here is a simplified version of their "Quick Example" (note, you'll still have to make at least one change other than your query, as they assume your script accesses neo4j through 'localhost'):